Lexington Winter Invitational

 Aniruddha Weling Paradigm

-I'm a parent of a 10th-grade debater and I've judged PF debates since the 2017-18 season.
+I'm a parent of a debater and I've judged PF debates since the 2017-18 season.
 My evaluation is based on a combination of flow, delivery, and clarity of thought.

 Above all, enjoy the debate and good luck!